 Normally, your dog's pupils shrink in response to bright light and dilate in darker environments.
 This mechanism allows healthy eyes to limit light intake depending on the need.
-However, there are many health conditions that cause unnatural dilation of the pupils, including deformity, disease and injury.
+However, many health conditions cause unnaturally enlarged pupils in dogs, including deformity, disease, and injury.

 Examine your dog's eyes regularly as a precaution.
-Familiarize yourself with the normal appearance of his eyes so you can recognize abnormal dilation if it occurs.
+Familiarize yourself with the normal appearance of his eyes advises Merck Veterinary Manual so you can recognize abnormal dilation if it occurs.
 Consult a veterinarian if you notice any change in the size of your dog's pupils, especially if other unusual symptoms are present.

 Progressive retinal atrophy is less painful and irritating than glaucoma, but it is also a serious condition that threatens your dog's vision.
 While the gradual degeneration inevitably leads to severely limited vision as the dog ages, it does not cause any life-threatening issues.
 The damage from degenerative disorders usually is not repairable.

 Also known as epilepsy or convulsions, seizures are a complex neurological issue caused by excessive activity of neurons in the brain.
-These violent episodes provoke muscle spasms, involuntary movement and alarming changes in behavior.
-Grand mal seizures, which encompass the entire body, can cause dilation of the pupils as well as incontinence and drooling, according to Long Beach Animal Hospital in Long Beach, California.
+These violent episodes provoke muscle spasms, involuntary movement, and alarming changes in behavior.
+Grand mal seizures, which encompass the entire body, can cause enlarged pupils in dogs as well as incontinence and drooling, according to Long Beach Animal Hospital in Long Beach, California.

 Seizures may be primary or idiopathic, with no discernible cause, or a single symptom of an underlying condition.

 Tumor growth in the brain or inside the eye itself can cause a variety of ocular symptoms, including unnatural dilation of one or both pupils.
-Suprasellar germ cell tumors, which usually form near the pituitary pituitary gland, are particularly detrimental to your dog's eyes, according to Canine Cancer.
+Suprasellar germ cell tumors, which usually form near the pituitary gland, are particularly detrimental to your dog's eyes, according to Canine Cancer.
 Dog pupil not responding to light or enlarged pupils in dogs are common symptoms of this disorder.
-Cancerous growth can cause behavioral changes, lethargy and diminished eyesight, as well as other symptoms.
+Cancerous growth can cause behavioral changes, lethargy, and diminished eyesight, as well as other symptoms.

-Poisoning from toxic substances can cause visible changes to your dog's eye function, including enlargement of the pupils.
+Poisoning from toxic substances can cause enlarged pupils in dogs.
 Cyanide-containing stone fruit pits and horse chestnuts are both known to dilate the pupils of dogs when ingested, according to Granville Island Veterinary Hospital in Vancouver, British Columbia.
-A variety of toxins that impact the central nervous system can cause pupil enlargement, including the foxglove flower, scorpion venom and marijuana.
+A variety of toxins that impact the central nervous system can cause pupil enlargement, including the foxglove flower, scorpion venom, and marijuana.

 Ask your vet about possible side effects of any medication he prescribed to your pet.
 Some of these substances, such as the stimulant phenylpropanolamine, cause pupil dilation as a side effect, according to Pet Poison Helpline.

 Changes in living circumstances, like the addition of a new family member or pet, are among the many events that can trigger stress in your dog.
 Pets are prone to this condition just like people, and it can have consequences on their overall health.
 Stress can cause dilation of the pupils, as well as other symptoms, including: